 You can subscribe to my free weekly newsletter for US stock market analysis.
 See the example and subscribe below at the end of this page.

-Every Monday before open I do weekly homework on the US equity market to keep myself in sync with the market.
-I use weekly and daily charts of $SPX (S&P 500 Index), momentum analysis on 104 Dow Jones subgroup indexes, 1-month New Highs – New Lows index of NYSE and US Nasdaq stocks that measures new leaders and laggards in terms of amount and market cap ($T).
+Every Monday before open I do my weekly homework on the US equity market to keep myself in sync with the market.
+I use weekly and daily charts of S&P 500 index, momentum analysis on 104 Dow Jones subgroup indexes, 1-month New Highs – New Lows index of US stocks that measures new leaders and laggards in terms of amount and market cap ($T).

-Based on my analysis, I make up my mind about the market trend, underlying strength, support and resistance levels.
-I decide to be bullish, bearish or neutral for the beginning week.
-The decision may change intraweek when new data comes in.
-This is not a predictive analysis but a reactive one instead.
+My analysis that looks at the chosen market breadth indicators for underlying strength or weakness, charts for trend and support / resistance levels, determines if the current market state as of previous week’s close is bullish, bearish or neutral.
+The conditions may change intraweek when new data comes in.
+This is not a prediction but a reactive analysis instead.
 Be sure to understand and manage your own risks.

 Weekly analysis example